holepunchto/libjson/README.md

 # libjson

-A small and memory efficient library for working with JSON in C.
+Small and memory efficient library for working with JSON in C.

 ## API